 W.H.
 Siebert’s work on the Underground Railroad (UGRR) is the preeminent research on the subject.
 In the mid-1890s, he mailed inquiries across the country asking for UGRR information.
 He received thousands of replies and the archives holding his work are a treasure trove of information.
 When he published his book, “The Underground Railroad from Slavery to Freedom, ” he included the following map on page 138:

 Notice that Northwest Indiana is devoid of paths in this map.
 That’s because the Grand Kankakee Marsh cut off this area from the rest of the state.
 Encompassing roughly 1 million acres, the marsh was treacherous and difficult to travel.
-It was so difficult that the northwest residents of Pulaski County appealed to the Indiana State Legislature to become part of LaPorte County to the north because the marsh made it nearly impossible to reach their own county seat and courthouse.
+It was so difficult that the northwest residents of present-day Starke County appealed to the Indiana State Legislature to become part of LaPorte County to the north because the marsh made it nearly impossible to reach their own county seat and courthouse.
 The legislature changed the county line to run along the Kankakee River in 1842, putting four townships from Starke County into LaPorte County.

 Some people point to another map published by Siebert that shows a path that appears to cross Michigan City, Indiana, as supporting evidence of the Daniel Low UGRR story.
 Here is a cut-out from that map.